-The Quality Improvement Organization is a group of doctors and other health care professionals paid by the federal government to check on and help improve the quality of care for people with Medicare.
-This includes reviewing hospital discharge dates for people with Medicare.
-These experts are not part of our plan.
+The Quality Improvement Organization is a group of doctors and other health care professionals paid by the federal government to check on and help improve the quality of care

 Step 1: Contact the Quality Improvement Organization for your state and ask for an immediate review of your hospital discharge.
 You must act quickly.